โ† Back to ResourcesBreed Guides

 Prevention is dramatically easier than treatment.
 Six-step Dachshund back protection protocol:

-5. Back-supporting lift technique — one hand under chest, one hand under hindquarters.
+5. Back-supporting lift technique.
+One hand under chest, one hand under hindquarters.
 NEVER pick up a Dachshund under the front legs only (puts all weight on the spine).
-NEVER let kids pick up a Dachshund
+NEVER let kids pick up a Dachshund.

 How is IVDD diagnosed and treated in Calgary?

-Diagnosis: starts with vet exam (neurological assessment).
-For confirmed cases: X-rays show calcified discs but don't reveal soft-disc material.
-MRI is the gold standard for surgical planning — Calgary specialty MRI: $2,500–$3,500.
-CT scan alternative ($1,500–$2,500).
+Diagnosis starts with a vet exam (neurological assessment).
+For confirmed cases, X-rays show calcified discs but do not reveal soft-disc material.
+MRI is the gold standard for surgical planning.
+Calgary specialty MRI runs $2,500 to $3,500.
+CT scan is an alternative ($1,500 to $2,500).

 Treatment by severity grade: